hzwer/ECCV2022-RIFE/README.md

-# RIFE Video Frame Interpolation v1.8
+# RIFE Video Frame Interpolation v2.0
 **Our paper has not been officially published yet, and our method and experimental results are under improvement.
 Due to the incorrect data reference, the latency measurement of Sepconv and TOFlow in our arxiv paper needs to be modified.**
 ## [arXiv](https://arxiv.org/abs/2011.06294) | [Project Page](https://rife-vfi.github.io) | [Reddit](https://www.reddit.com/r/linux/comments/jy4jjl/opensourced_realtime_video_frame_interpolation/) | [YouTube](https://www.youtube.com/watch?v=60DX2T3zyVo&feature=youtu.be) | [Bilibili](https://www.bilibili.com/video/BV1K541157te?from=search&seid=5131698847373645765)

+2.9 News: We have updated the v2.0 model, faster and much better!

 1.4 News: We have updated the v1.8 model optimized for 2D animation.